asokolsky/simultons/docs/fastapi-start.md

 ```
 #### Option 2: launch it using uvicorn programmatic API:

-uvicorn is used y FastAPI by default anyway...
+uvicorn is used by FastAPI by default anyway...

 ```
 import fastapi